shanscendent/cannot.la/content/does/cannot.la.md

 ## Todos
 ### Site
+- Fix fonts
   - Fix the font for code blocks
     - The magick.css font doesn't load properly for some reason, it defaults to using a monospace system font that doesn't fit the theme
   - Fix font for content formatted in `<pre>` tags
-- Properly revamp layout templates
-  - this should probably fix the weird behaviour where pages don't render properly after I edit the templates and forces me to save everything again
 - Increase the loading speed
-  - maybe do stuff like minification, serve inline css, try TCP fast open, etc?
+  - Maybe do stuff like minification, serve inline css, try TCP fast open, etc?
+- Site search (Ctrl + K?)
-- Add searchable tags to posts
+  - Add tags to posts (LLM?)
+- Fix hugo server not reloading everything after editing one file
+  - There's this weird behaviour where pages don't render properly after I edit the templates and forces me to save everything again.
+  - I've since resorted to having a `touch.sh` file which doesn't actually `touch`, but `echo`s a newline to every single file in content/ (including images!) and removes it again, which makes Hugo actually render stuff properly after you do that.
+It's a bit annoying to run it every update though, but oh well
 ### Content
 - Developer profile page, with a resume link
 - Hobby pages
-- Network
+- Network page
-  - Write CSS to add a grid in
+  - Write CSS to add 2 columns on mobile, 3-4 on desktop?